Level/leveldown/README.md

 The optional `options` object may contain:

-* `'gt'` (greater than), `'gte'` (greater than or equal) define the lower bound of the values to be fetched and will determine the starting point where `'reverse'` is not `true`.
+* `'gt'` (greater than), `'gte'` (greater than or equal) define the lower bound of the values to be fetched and will determine the starting point where `'reverse'` is *not* `true`.
 Only records where the key is greater than (or equal to) this option will be included in the range.
-When `'reverse'` is 'true` the order will be reversed, but the records returned will be the same.
+When `'reverse'` is `true` the order will be reversed, but the records returned will be the same.

-* `'lt'` (less than), `'lte'` (less than or equal) define the higher bound of the range to be fetched and will determine the starting poitn where `'reverse'` is *not* `true`.
-Only key / value pairs where the key is less than (or equal to) this option will be included in the range.
+* `'lt'` (less than), `'lte'` (less than or equal) define the higher bound of the range to be fetched and will determine the starting point where `'reverse'` is *not* `true`.
+Only records where the key is less than (or equal to) this option will be included in the range.
 When `'reverse'` is `true` the order will be reversed, but the records returned will be the same.

 * `'start', 'end'` legacy ranges - instead use `'gte', 'lte'`

-* `'reverse'` *(boolean, default: `false`)*: a boolean, set to true if you want the stream to go in reverse order.
+* `'reverse'` *(boolean, default: `false`)*: a boolean, set to `true` if you want the stream to go in reverse order.
 Beware that due to the way LevelDB works, a reverse seek will be slower than a forward seek.

 * `'keys'` *(boolean, default: `true`)*: whether the callback to the `next()` method should receive a non-null `key`.
 There is a small efficiency gain if you ultimately don't care what the keys are as they don't need to be converted and copied into JavaScript.